The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering

 \section{Related Work}

-To contextualize our contributions, we look at four bodies of related work.
-First, we examine how transaction sequencing is done in practice on widely used blockchains, ranging from full validator reordering freedom to protocol level congestion control.
-We then examine the research on fair ordering that disregards congestion control for the sake of transparency and manipulation-resistance.
-After that, we examine prior efforts to model transaction sequencing as a discrete combinatorial problem.
-An overview comparing different sequencing approaches is given in Table~\ref{tab:sequencing_comparison}.
-Finally, we briefly overview work that focuses on optimizing transaction execution.
+We review four related literature areas.
+First, we examine transaction sequencing in production blockchains, ranging from full validator reordering to protocol-level congestion control.
+We then consider fair ordering approaches that favor transparency and manipulation resistance over congestion-aware optimization.
+Next, we review prior work framing sequencing as a discrete combinatorial optimization problem, with an overview provided in \ifaft{Table 5 in Appendix B of our full paper~\cite{pugatsov2026blockchain}}\else{Table~\ref{tab:sequencing_comparison} (Appendix~\ref{app:comparison_sequencing_approaches})}\fi.
+Finally, we briefly survey work on execution optimization.